QTI: Background

 QTI was produced by the IMS Global Learning Consortium (IMS GLC), which is an industry and academic consortium that develops specifications for interoperable learning technology.
 QTI was inspired by the need for interoperability in question design, and to avoid people losing or having to re-type questions when technology changes.
-Developing and validating good questions can be time consuming, and it's desirable to be able to create them in a platform and technology neutral format.
-IMS has less than 800 members and is not the voice for the entire industry.
+Developing and validating good questions can be time consuming, and it is desirable to be able to create them in a platform and technology neutral format.
+As of this date, IMS has less than 800 members and is not the voice for the entire industry.
 You cannot use the QTI name in anything other than an RFP according to their website.

 QTI version 1.0 was materially based on a proprietary Questions Markup Language (QML) language defined by QuestionMark, but the language has evolved over the years and can now describe almost any reasonable question that one might want to describe.
-(QML is still in use by Questionmark).
+(QML is still in use by Questionmark.)

-Version 2.0 was finalized in 2005 and addressed the item (that is, the individual question) level of the specification only.
-A draft version of Version 2.1, which covered the structure of tests and results, was also released in 2005.
-But because Version 2.0 did not address test-level issues and was not compatible with Version 1, and because 2.1 was still under development, adoption of Version 2 was retarded.
+Version 2.0 was finalized in 2005 and addressed the item (that is, the individual question) level of the specification only; a draft version of Version 2.1, which covered the structure of tests and results, was also released in 2005.
+Because Version 2.0 did not address test-level issues and was not compatible with Version 1, and because 2.1 was still under development, adoption of Version 2 was retarded.
 This was compounded in 2009 when IMS GLC withdrew the Version 2.1 draft and advised the user community that the only version "fully endorsed" by IMS GLC was 1.2.1, in effect also deprecating Version 2.0.
 Despite this, after several more drafts, 2.1 was finalized and released in 2012.

 Version is 2.2, which was finalized in 2015, has subsequently had two minor revisions, 2.2.1 and 2.2.2, the latest of which was in November 2017.
 Version 2.2 updated and improved integration with W3C standards such as HTML5, SSML, PLS, CSS, ARIA, and MathML, and otherwise made relatively small changes to the Version 2.1 core specification.